Why does Browse Abandonment happen?

 Myths about Browse Abandonment

-Some retailers to think that the tactic annoys and alienates customers.
+Some retailers think that the tactic annoys and alienates customers.
 Research lays waste to that myth.
-Targeted remarketing emails which highlight products relevant to the consumer drive sales and increase brand loyalty.
+Targeted browse abandonment emails which highlight products relevant to the consumer drive sales and increase brand loyalty.

 Retailers that focus on relevant messages – and don’t try to hide why the message was sent – report positive responses from their customers.